rubenv/angular-gettext-website/contents/download/index.md

 Pull requests are welcomed (if they make sense).

 All code lives in the `src` folder and is written in JavaScript.
 Try to stick to the style conventions used in existing code.
-Tests are written in CoffeeScript.

 Tests can be run using `grunt test`.
 A convenience command to automatically run the tests is also available: `grunt watch`.
 Please add test cases when adding new functionality: this will prove that it works and ensure that it will keep working in the future.